cablelabs/snaps-kubernetes/ci/README.md

 short explanation of each variable:

 * build_id - Used for appending to the names of any shared OpenStack resources being spawned by this process
+* k8s_version - Kubernetes version to lay down (default 1.11.0).
+Do not prefix with 'v'
 * admin_user - The name of an OpenStack user that is part of the 'admin' group
 * admin_proj - The name of an OpenStack project that has been associated with the 'admin_user'
 * admin_pass - The associated OpenStack password for the 'admin_user'